damburgey/handlebrake/README.md

 * 0.5
 	* Added integration with Sonarr
-	* Upon successful encode, it will detect the SeriesID and push the Refresh & Scan via API
+	* Upon successful encode, it will detect the SeriesID and push the Refresh/Scan & Rename via API

 * 0.4
 	* Added Min and Max Compression value parameters